The Bankrate promise

 Alternatives to LPMI

 - Consider a VA home loan if you’re eligible.
-VA mortgages for service members and eligible family members have no mortgage insurance.
+VA mortgages for military service members and eligible family members have no mortgage insurance.
 However, they do include a funding fee that functions pretty much the same way a single-premium mortgage insurance policy does.

 - Jump on the piggyback.
 You might be able to avoid PMI and lower your monthly payment with what’s known as a piggy-back mortgage.
 This means if you put 10 percent down, you take out an 80 percent mortgage and a 10 percent second mortgage.
 This avoids PMI altogether, but it also comes with two mortgages that are both charging you interest.